marcandrebenoit/T650drivers/README.md

 Reboot Persistence: The "Unlock" command is volatile and must be re-sent after a device power cycle or system reboot.
 Use the provided udev rules to automate this.

+> [!WARNING]
-### _Disclaimer: This project is an independent research effort and is not affiliated with Logitech._
+>  Disclaimer: This project is an independent research effort and is not affiliated with Logitech.